microsoft/pai/pai-management/doc/how-to-write-pai-configuration.md

   - docker-registry-domain: docker.io
   #- docker-username: <n/a>
   #- docker-password: <n/a>
-  - docker-tag: latest # or a specific version, i.e. 0.5.0.
+  - docker-tag: pai-0.6.y # the image tag for PAI release 0.6
   - secret-name: <anything>
 ```